Internship Training Manual

 Journal study is facilitated by a senior staff psychologist and is alternated with topical seminars throughout the internship year.
 The journal study focuses on recent (within the past 5 years) articles on a range of topics related to university counseling.

-L. Intern Clinical Approach Presentation
+L. Clinical Approach Presentation

 This presentation is a required year-end experience in which interns present their approach to providing individual therapy/counseling.
 In some ways, this experience should mirror job interview clinical presentations.
 Client clinical information is used merely as an illustration of how the intern clinically conceptualizes and intervenes in most cases.
 The presentation is given to the entire clinical staff.
 The psychology staff and other clinical staff members submit evaluations.
-Information from these evaluations are submitted to the Director of Training who then forwards it to the intern’s individual supervisor to give feedback to the intern.
+Information from these evaluations is submitted to the Associate Director of Training, who then forwards it to the intern’s individual supervisor to give feedback to the intern.
 The core components of the Intern Clinical Approach presentation are:

 • Clarity and theoretical soundness of the conceptualization